What is Limestone Month?

+All over the place!
+Indiana Limestone can be found everywhere from the Pentagon to the Empire State Building to homes around the country.
 You can find Indiana Limestone in a number of iconic buildings across the United States.
 You may be surprised to learn that in New York City alone there are several examples of Indiana Limestone in use including Ellis Island, the Metropolitan Museum of Art, and Grand Central Station.
-Scroll down to see more examples of Indiana Limestone in use.

 Where can I learn more about the Indiana Limestone industry?